open5e/open5e/source/monsters/tome-of-beasts/D/drakes/crimson-drake.rst

 **Mistaken for Pseudodragons.**
-A crimson drake’s scales and features are quite similar to those of a pseudodragon, and they will imitate a pseudodragon’s hunting cry or song to trick victims into approaching.
+A crimson drake’s scales and features are quite similar to those of a :ref:`srd:pseudodragon`, and they will imitate a pseudodragon’s hunting cry or song to trick victims into approaching.